ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Plane (not Copter or Rover).

-Stop or start internal combustion engine (ICE)
+Stop or start the internal combustion engine (ICE)

 This command can be used to start or stop the ICE before a NAV_VTOL_LAND or after a NAV_VTOL_TAKEOFF command for a QuadPlane to avoid potential prop strikes in the wind.
 It should be placed before either of those commands.